 Start by folding the first section in…

 Then the third section goes over the first while one corner of the last section goes under the second section and the other corner above the third.

 It holds nice together but if you can find a biodegradable tape to use on the bottom it would be even better.

-Then I fill my pots with the soil mix…
+Fill the pots with the soil mix…

-That’s it!
-From here, the trays go on my seed starting shelves under the grow lights.
-I keep a close eye on them and when they are ready I transplant them to the garden.
+Lastly, cover them with some more soil and tap it down.
+From here, the trays should be placed in a greenhouse or on the seed starting shelves under the grow lights.
+Keep a close eye on them, make sure to water them, and when they are ready transplant them to the garden.

 I love to re-purpose stuff and I love even more when these re-purposing projects actually save me time and make my life easier.
 Starting seeds in toilet paper rolls is really a win-win.
 They are easy to handle, a perfect size, free, and make transplanting really easy which is a huge job for every gardener.